 A frittata is an egg-based Italian dish similar to an omelette, crustless quiche or scrambled eggs, enriched with additional ingredients, such as salmon in this recipe.
 The word frittata is Italian and translates to roughly “fried”.

 Most of the energy in this recipe comes from the eggs, which also provide plenty of protein, choline, B2, B5 and selenium.
 The salmon boosts omega 3 for optimal brain function, along with B3, B5, B6 and B12.
-The spinach provides folate, magnesium potassium, iron as well as vitamins A, C and K. Finally, the feta fills in the calcium and vitamin B2.
+The spinach provides folate, magnesium, potassium, and iron, as well as vitamins A, C and K. Finally, the feta fills in the calcium and vitamin B2.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.

 - 300 g frozen spinach, defrosted with excess water squeezed out.

 - 200 g salmon, cut into 2 cm cubes

 - 100 goats or cows feta (goats lower in carbs)

 - 1/2 tsp freshly ground black pepper

 - Sriracha sauce to serve (optional)

 - Line an ovenproof pan or dish with baking paper and lay spinach evenly over bottom.